onflow/service-account/transactions/set-rewards/2022/jul-20/README.md

 ## New method using Multisign tool

-1. DapperLabs generates the Signature Request ID on the [site](https://flow-multisig-git-service-account-onflow.vercel.app/mainnet) for the `capability_rewards_pay.cdc` transaction with the given args.
+1. DapperLabs generates the Signature Request ID on the [site](https://flow-multisig-git-service-account-onflow.vercel.app/mainnet) for the `set_reward.cdc` transaction with the given args.

 2. Signers sign with the multisign tool specifying the Signature Request ID `bash multisig.sh -f flow.json <Signature Request ID>`